mjordan/larkm/README.md

 larkm supports the [Electronic Resource Citation](https://www.dublincore.org/groups/kernel/spec/) (ERC) metadata format expressed in ANVL syntax.
 Note that larkm accepts the raw values provided by the client and does not validate or format the values against any schema.

-If the default "where" ERC metadata is an empty string (as illustrated in the configuration data above), larkm assigns the ARK's target value to it.
+`target` is not an ERC property.
+It is used internally by larkm to simplify resolution to an HTTP[S] URL.
+Generally speaking, larkm assigns the value of the `erc_where` property to it.

 ### Searching metadata